ibarwick/firebird_fdw/README.md

 ============================================

 This is a foreign data wrapper (FDW) to connect PostgreSQL to Firebird.
 It provides both read (`SELECT`) and write (`INSERT`/`UPDATE`/`DELETE`) support, as well as pushdown of some operations.
 While it appears to be working reliably, please be aware this is still very much work-in-progress;
 *USE AT YOUR OWN RISK*.

 `firebird_fdw` is designed to be compatible with PostgreSQL 9.2 ~ 11.
 Write support is only available in PostgreSQL 9.3 and later.
-Note that not all features of the PostgreSQL FDW API are supported.
+It is not designed to work with forks of the main PostgreSQL community version.

-It was written for Firebird 2.5 and will probably work with Firebird 2.0 or later.
+`firebird_fdw` was written for Firebird 2.5 and will probably work with Firebird 2.0 or later.
 It should work with earlier versions if the `disable_pushdowns` option is set (see below).
 It works with Firebird 3.0.x but has not yet been extensively tested with that version, and does not take advantage of all new Firebird 3 features.
-This will hopefully be addressed in future releases.
+This will  be addressed in future releases.

 Features
 --------